osalvador/ReplicaDB/docs/index.md

 The tool is **cross-platform** compatible with Windows, Linux, and macOS, and leverages **parallel data transfer** for optimal performance and system utilization during large-scale data migrations and synchronization tasks.

+The managed server is a separate `0.19.0` distribution for authenticated jobs, schedules, audit, and observability.
+See the [server installation and operations guide](server.html) for local embedded PostgreSQL and external `api`/`worker` deployments.

 <br>

 ![ReplicaDB-Conceptual](https://raw.githubusercontent.com/osalvador/ReplicaDB/gh-pages/docs/media/ReplicaDB-Conceptual.jpg){:class="img-responsive"}